Our Guiding Principles: We Lead, We Innovate, We Empower,

 It is important to note that STEAM is not a program, but a

 philosophy.
 Traditional education philosophy separate subjects

 completely, so that skills may be developed in one area and

 abandoned in another.
 In our real world, content knowledge is

-interwoven, layered and centered on problems/projects that affect
+interwoven, layered and centered around a dilemmas that affects

 the community that we serve.